agconti/kaggle-titanic/README.markdown

 ##Kaggle-titanic
 This repository contains an IPtyhon Notebook for the Kaggel competition, Titanic Machine Learning From Disaster.
 The goal of this repo is to provide an example of a competitive analysis for those interested in the field of data analytics or competition on line in Kaggel's Data Science competitions.

 Competition Website: http://www.kaggle.com/c/titanic-gettingStarted

-##Instructions:
+###Instructions:
-Download the included IPython Note Book and data files from to competitions to follow along interactively.
+Download the included IPython NoteBook and data files from to competitions to follow along interactively.

+###Benchmark Scripts
+To find the basic scripts for the competition benchmarks look in the "Python Examples" folder.
+These scripts are based on the orginals provided by Astro Dave but have been completely reworked so that they are easier to understand for new commers